 Istanbul is up there with places like New York, Paris and London as one of the world’s great cities.
-Places where each different neighbourhood is almost a separate city in its own right, and where you could spend a few months and still only scratch the surface.
+Places where each different neighbourhood is almost a city in its own right, where you could spend a few months and still only scratch the surface.
 But what if you only have one day?
-Istanbul was the final stop on our cruise itinerary around the Eastern Mediterranean, and with only a limited time to explore, rather than spreading ourselves too thinly across the city, we headed straight for Sultanahmet.
+Istanbul was the final stop on our Mediterranean cruise, and with only a limited time to explore, rather than spreading ourselves too thinly across the city, we headed straight to Sultanahmet.

 Visit the Blue Mosque

 The Sultan Ahmed Mosque – better known as the Blue Mosque – is one of the most recognisable buildings in Istanbul, with its minarets visible from across the city.
 But when it was built in 1609 it caused uproar as it had six rather than the usual four minarets.
 Legend has it that the architect misunderstood the Sultan when he asked for golden (altin) minarets and thought he said six (alti), ending up with one of the world’s grandest mosques.

 Despite the name, the mosque isn’t actually blue on the outside, but the huge domed ceilings inside are covered with over 20,000 ornately patterned blue Iznik tiles.
 The soft light through the stained-glass windows and the quiet murmur of prayer make it a peaceful escape from the bustle of the city outside.
 Note the mosque is closed for around 30 minutes five times a day for prayers, and women visitors need to cover their hair (scarves are available to borrow).

 Experience a mix of cultures at the Hagia Sophia